Drawings / VÁCLAV BROŽÍK

 So let us take a look under the surface of Václav Brožík’s art and admire the working processes of this painter who won numerous prestigious awards during his lifetime; in fact, he was the only Czech ever to be appointed a member of the French Académie des Beaux-Arts.

-GUIDED TOUR with curator HERE
+GUIDED TOUR HERE

 Exhibition concept: Gabriela Pelikánová